 On top of the emotional and physical damage that a Dallas intersection accident can cause, you may also find yourself facing serious medical bills and lowered wages as a result of your injuries.
 It can be hard to know just how to recover financially from something so unexpected and sudden.
 Thankfully, the Texas legislature understands the hardship than an accident can leave someone in and has a way for accident victims to recover proper compensation: filing a personal injury claim.

 When you file a claim, you file it against the at-fault driver’s insurance or against your own uninsured motorist policy if the at-fault driver is uninsured.
 The first step of this process, besides determining just who is liable, is figuring out how much you would be willing to settle for.
 To do this, you can start with your economic damages.
 This category of damages includes all financial losses you have suffered due to the accident, including medical bills, lost wages, and property damage.
 To calculate your economic damages, you should hold on to every bill, receipt, pay stub, and quote that relates to the accident, and then add up the total you have spent and lost.

-For more than two decades, The Lenahan Law Firm has worked with the severely injured and know just how debilitating intersection accidents can be for the victims.
+Since 2007, The Lenahan Law Firm has worked with the severely injured and know just how debilitating intersection accidents can be for the victims.
 They leave behind scars, disabilities, and extreme emotional trauma.
 Which is exactly why all victims should be given proper compensation.
-If you or someone you loved has suffered severe injuries due to an intersection accident, then you need the help of an experienced Dallas injury attorney.
-We at The Lenahan Law Firm have years of experience working with catastrophically injured clients and are willing to offer you a free consultation, so that you can decide if we are the law firm for you.
+If you or someone you loved has suffered severe injuries due to an intersection accident, then you need the help of an experienced Dallas car accident injury attorney.
+At The Lenahan Law Firm, we have years of experience working with catastrophically injured clients and offer free consultations, so that you can decide if we are the law firm for you.
 For excellent legal help, call us at (214) 295-1008 today.